-Respawn and EA have announced that season one of Apex Legends will commence March 19 on PS4, Xbox One, and PC.
-Called Wild Frontier, it will bring a new Legend, loot, and events to Kings Canyon.
+Wild Fronier, Season one of Apex Legends, will commence March 19 on PS4, Xbox One, and PC, Respawn and EA have announced.
+It will bring a new Legend, loot, and events to Kings Canyon.
 To fully participate in Wild Frontier, you need to buy the Season 1 Battle Pass.
 Here’s everything you need to know about the pass.

 — Apex Legends (@PlayApex) March 18, 2019